ezhangle/extSerialize/readme.md

 - - - - - - - - - - - - - - - - - - - - - - -
 Usage:
-	Pop the dll into your arma 3 server root directory (next to arma3server.exe/arma3server_x64.exe) Note:All the following functions can only be used server-side ofc
+	1. Pop the dll into your arma 3 server root directory (next to arma3server.exe/arma3server_x64.exe)
+	2. Copy the res/extSerialize.extcfg file next to the dll.
+	3. Create a new folder called "SaveData" next to the dll.
+	4. Test on dedicated server process.

+	Note:All the following functions can only be used server-side ofc

 	When you want to write some data to retrieve later: